Masterpush07/rag-service/README.md

 ## 📌 Project Overview

-This project is a high-performance **Retrieval-Augmented Generation (RAG)** microservice built for the Round 1 Technical Assignment.
+This project is a high-performance **Retrieval-Augmented Generation (RAG)** microservice.
 It allows users to upload PDF documents, which are then processed, indexed, and queried using semantic search to provide accurate answers based on the document's content.

 ### Key Features